RedAngel121/NytePack/README.md

 DO:

+    CONFIGS
-    Apotheosis - Turn down the spawn rates of mini bosses and disable armor drops from every mob CC Tweaked - TURN OFF THE TURTLES
+    Determine how Vein Mining is actually going to affect the player and tool durability Apotheosis - Turn down the spawn rates of mini bosses and disable armor drops from every mob CC Tweaked - TURN OFF THE TURTLES
     Farming for Blockheads - Adjust the market trades or just disable it?